juxor/afaq/markdown/secJ2.md

 administrative interests."_ [**Op.
 Cit.**, pp. 13-14]

-Therefore abstentionism stresses the importance of self-activity and self- libertarian as well as having an important educational effect in highlighting that the state is not neutral but serves to protect class rule and that meaningful change only comes from below, by direct action.
+Therefore abstentionism stresses the importance of self-activity and self- liberation as well as having an important educational effect in highlighting that the state is not neutral but serves to protect class rule and that meaningful change only comes from below, by direct action.
 For the dominant ideas within any class society reflect the opinions of the ruling elite of